CLIMA-VECTO/vecto-sim/readme.txt

-*Before compiling you need to add a reference to vectolic.dll
+*Before compiling you need to add references to:
+	- vectolic.dll
+	- itextsharp.dll
+	- Newtonsoft.Json.dll

 *The following directories/files must be provided in the application folder (e.g. ..\bin\Release):
 	User Manual